Cybermarvel

 Students’ rights and responsibilities in the digital age

 Understanding digital rights and responsibilities can help create positive and enriching online experiences for everyone.
-The Cybermarvel program helps school communities and their families have fun, engaging and safe discussions, to help nurture respectful digital citizens.
+The Cybermarvel program helps school communities and their families have fun, engaging and safe discussions, to help nurture safe and respectful digital citizens.

 To learn more, check out the resources and events below for students, teachers, parents and carers.

-student and teacher using computer
+Student and teacher using computer

 Cyber safe classroom